Question mark: History

 In 1598, the English term point of interrogation is attested in an Italian–English dictionary by John Florio.

 In the 1850s, the term question mark is attested:

-The mark which you are to notice in this lesson is of this shape ?
-You see it is made by placing a little crooked mark over a period. [...]
-The name of this mark is the Question Mark, because it is always put after a question.
-Sometimes it is called by a longer and harder name.
-The long and hard name is the Interroga'tion Point.

 Scope

 In English, the question mark typically occurs at the end of a sentence, where it replaces the full stop (period).
 However, the question mark may also occur at the end of a clause or phrase, where it replaces the comma :